rfoliveirax/Coding-Challenge/README.md

 ### Notes

 - Inertia renders pages based on their file name and position in the folder hierarchy under `resources/js/Pages`.
 Reference the Breeze controllers and pages as examples.
-- You can define global Inertia props in the `HandleInertiaRequest` middleware
+- You can define global Inertia props in the `HandleInertiaRequest` middleware.
 - The .env file will be committed to the boilerplate repo in encrypted form.
 If you need to edit it, we can provide the key to decrypt it.
 - Feel free to reach out if you have any problems or questions!